Randomized Communication and Implicit Graph Representations: Question II. Structure: Stability is Sometimes Sufficient

-For graphs with some vertices in $X$ having degree less than $k$, we can let $X' \subseteq X$ be the set of vertices.
-Then we can include an addition $P$-node at the root of the decomposition tree, which has children $G[X',Y]$ and $G[X \setminus X',Y]$, where $G[X',Y]$ is a bipartite graph with degeneracy at most $k$.
-The conclusion now follows from \cref{lemma:bipartite decomposition}, where we use the above $(\cQ,2)$-decomposition tree with $\cQ$ being the family of bipartite graphs in $\cT_{k,q,p}$ and those with degeneracy at most $k$.
-This has $\RL(\cQ_n) = O(k)$ by \cref{lemma:tp free labeling} and \cref{lemma:arboricity}.} \end{proof}

-We conclude this section by showing that stable families of $F^*_{p,p'}$-free graphs admit constant-size equality-based adjacency labeling schemes.
+We conclude this section by showing that stable classes of $F^*_{p,p'}$-free graphs admit constant-size equality-based adjacency labeling schemes.
 For this we will use the above result for one-sided $F_{p,p}$-free graphs and the following

 \begin{proposition}[\cite{All09}, Corollary 9] Let $G = (X,Y,E)$ be a $F^*_{p,p}$-free bipartite graph.
 Then there is a partition $X = X_1 \cup X_2$ and $Y = Y_1 \cup Y_2$, where $|Y_2| \leq 1$, such that both $G[X_1,Y_1]$ and $\bc{G[X_2,Y_1]}$ are one-sided $F_{p,p}$-free. \end{proposition}